 03 No Carbs at Night

 “Avoiding carbohydrates at dinner is an age-old weight-loss method that fighters have used for years,” says legendary boxing trainer Johnny Lewis.
 “I think most blokes eat too many carbs.
 If you can eat early and finish a meal by 6pm and not eat again until breakfast, it’s certainly going to work for you,” he says.

 04 Change Your Warm-Up

-“If you’re in the gym twice a week, you need to be stretching 4 times a week,” says John Whitesides, head strength and conditioning coach for the NHL’s Boston Bruins.
+“If you’re in the gym twice a week, you need to be stretching 4 times a week,” says John Whitesides, head strength and conditioning coach.
 “If you have tight hips, it’s gonna be hard to shuffle laterally and pivot.”
 The fix: try using a foam roller on your legs, hips and glutes for a few minutes before you lift.
 It’ll break up scar tissue in your muscles and leave you fresh and ready to train.

 05 Get Off Your Ass!

 Lift while standing, when the move allows.
 “Mimic the environment of the athlete,” says Jeff Cavaliere, trainer to the New York Mets and founder of the AthLEAN-X training system.
 Seated dumbbell overhead presses do you no good on the field of play.
 “You’ve just trained yourself to move in a very specific and isolated manner, not how you move in real life,” he says.